[ad_1]

 Olaf’s Frozen Adventure (2017)

 If it’s winter, that means Frozen is on your kids’ minds.
-If you need a break from Frozen and Frozen II and your kids won’t leave Arendelle, you can try this holiday-themed, 22-minute special.
+If you need a break from and and your kids won’t leave Arendelle, you can try this holiday-themed, 22-minute special.
 In it, Anna and Elsa realize that their estrangement means they don’t have any family holiday traditions of their own, so Olaf searches the kingdom to find them some.

 Decorating Disney: Holiday Magic (2017)